BRYANT LEGAL GROUP

 Our Settlements and Verdicts

 If you’re planning to file a disability claim under a long-term disability insurance policy, we strongly encourage you to retain legal counsel with an experienced Chicago disability attorney.
-When we are retained to represent individuals at the early filing stage, we work with them to provide the best possible evidence in support of their claim early on, and we make recommendations about what to avoid in the process.

-• Insured’s claim (claimant statement) form;
+• An insured’s claim (claimant statement) form

-• Employer’s claim form or statement;
+• An employer’s claim form or statement

-• An attending physician statement.
+• An attending physician statement

-Why You Need an Airtight Claims File
+Why You Need an Airtight Long-Term Disability Claims File

-It is important to ensure every piece of evidence is submitted during the claims filing process.
+It is important to ensure that every piece of evidence is submitted during the claims filing process.
 If the insurance company denies coverage and the dispute ends up in court, you are generally precluded from adding any new information to your file.

-Our attorneys know how to build a claims file that will give you the best chance of getting the long-term disability benefits you deserve.
+Our Chicago disability attorneys know how to build a claims file that will give you the best chance of getting the long-term disability benefits you deserve.
 We draw upon decades of industry knowledge to collect and assemble the most persuasive evidence for your case, including MRIs, CT scans, and other medical tests and vocational evaluations.

 While you might manage the process on your own, you run the risk of making a mistake that could cost you your benefits.
 If you’ve already filed a claim on your own and had it denied, time is running out on your chance to appeal, and you will likely only have one opportunity to add the evidence you need to support your case.